This guest blog post is part of a series on distributed work for enterprise companies. Click here to read the first blog in the series.

 To ensure everyone in your distributed workforce enjoys the same video meeting experience in a combined environment, Lifesize adds best-in-class audio and video quality and advanced communication and collaboration features to your existing Microsoft Teams and Microsoft Outlook workflows.
 There’s no longer a need to keep persistent chat, email and calendar tools separate from video conferencing services.

 With the Lifesize integration for Microsoft, you can schedule and join a Lifesize video call directly from the Microsoft Office 365 environment.
-Employees not only benefit from a streamlined workflow; they also get a consistent and high-quality experience for all their video meetings.
-They can even have access to 4K content sharing, unlimited guest invites, 300-way video calling and meeting encryption by default.
+Employees not only benefit from a streamlined workflow; they also get a consistent and high-quality face-to-face experience for all their video meetings.
+They can even have access to 4K content sharing, unlimited guest invites, 300-way video calling and meeting encryption by default, features that you won’t find on popular conferencing apps like Google Hangouts and Zoom.
 The Lifesize integration for Microsoft gives you a truly superior communication solution that presents the best of both worlds.